 The first teaser trailer for Logan was released on October 20, 2016, announcing the film as a very different kind of comic book movie than what we expect from a major studio.
 The second and final trailer highlighted Dafne Keen in action as X-23.
 Now, the film is set to hit theaters on March 3.

 Although Hugh Jackman once again plays Wolverine and Patrick Stewart is back as Professor Charles Xavier, James Mangold’s second Wolverine film promises to be unlike anything we’ve seen before.
-Logan also introduces X-23, a female clone of Wolverine who first appeared in the comics in 2004.
-She will be played by the young Keen and this is her first big movie role.
+Logan also introduced X-23, a female clone of Wolverine who first appeared in the comics in 2004.
+She was played by the young Keen and this was her first big movie role.

 A new Instagram photo proved that Keen is playing Laura, or X-23, in Logan.

-Here’s a look at Novikov, the character and the film she’s starring in.
+Here’s a look at Keen, the character and the film she’s starring in.